koisuru-project/panduan-fansubbing/README.md

 ## Getting Started

-thewiki is built using [Retype](https://retype.com).
+Panduan Fansubbing is built using [Retype](https://retype.com).
 See how you can host a local copy on your machine:

 ### Prerequisites